nietoperz809/EvalEx/README.md

 Use .i to do iteration.

-.i accepts 3 or 4 arguments separated by comma.
+.i accepts 3 or 4 arguments separated by semicolon.
 First 2 args are upper and lower level of iteration.

 The 3rd argument is either the term or the step width.
 If no step width is given it defaults to 1.
 _ is used as iteration variable.
 So the term must contain _ whereever the variable is needed.

-Example: .i1,2,0.1,sin(_) calculates 11 sine values from 1 to 2 step 0.1.
+Example: .i1;2;0.1,sin(_) calculates 11 sine values from 1 to 2 step 0.1.

 ... or type any term (that is evaluated immediately) - or .x to exit ...